-We learn humility by serving others, being the number two guy.
+We learn humility by serving others, by being the number two guy.
 We all tend to struggle with doubt about our calling in ministry.
-Availability is the only thing we bring to Gospel ministry, nothing else!
+Availability is the only thing we bring to Gospel ministry; nothing else!
 Each of us has a powerful testimony of the Gospel bringing us from death to life.
-None of us bring anything to offer the Lord — our qualifications mean nothing because Christ brings everything.
+None of us bring anything to offer the Lord — our qualifications mean nothing, because Christ brings everything.

 What did God command Joshua to do in the face of struggle and fear?